 Cybersmart - schools

-Resources, guides, policy, issues etc. for teachers.
+Online safety resources, guides, policy, issues etc. for teachers.
 Provided by the Australian Communications and Media Authority (ACMA).

 Cybersmart for young kids

-Resources and activities for young kids.
+Online safety resources and activities for young kids.
 Provided by the Australian Communications and Media Authority (ACMA).

 Human Rights and Equal Opportunity Commission - (HREOC)

 Useful information for teachers.
 Information and resources for students designed for Year 5 up, not for early childhood years.